eliba2/useFSM/README.md

 **Context**

-Context is used for extended state, enabling to store and access a state in the state machine itself.
+Context is used for extended state, enabling to store and access an additional state in the state machine itself.

 ```javascript
     context: {